Skip to main content

 Timeline: May, 2021 - Mar, 2027

-This project focussed on validating agroecological and Integrated Pest Management (IPM) approaches to crop protection for onions and vegetable crops, through:
+This project focused on validating agroecological and Integrated Pest Management (IPM) approaches to crop protection for onions and vegetable crops.
+The project’s activities include:

-• demonstrating and increasing grower use of the Metwatch tool to manage the changing fungicide landscape;
+• upgrading the Metwatch onion downy mildew decision support tool to enable effective fungicide programming, and demonstrating and increasing grower use of the tool to manage the changing fungicide landscape;

-• and utilising the demonstration farm to empower knowledge through result sharing, onsite field days, and grower workshops.
+• utilising the demonstration farm to share results, and host onsite field days and grower workshops.

 Grower resources